mlibrary/text-assembler-django/README.md

 TODO
 -------
 * Add in code for cleaned TXT format option
-* Add in logic to delete old searches automatically (make length of time configurable)
-    * add 3 months to date compression completed or failed date
 * Contact LN about multiple values not allowed in Language and Source fields for search
 * Finalize exact run limitation times and amounts